Home Tech

 Smart connectivity features refer to the technologies and functions that enable devices to connect to the internet and communicate with each other efficiently.
 These features are essential in modern digital ecosystems, supporting everything from remote work to smart homes and on-the-go communication.

-How Smart Connectivity Works
+Smart Connectivity How It Works

-Key Functional Flow:
+Key Functional Flow

 • A device connects to a cellular network (4G, 5G)